\'Etale duality for constructible sheaves on arithmetic schemes: The case where is invertible on the scheme

 \subsection{Bloch-Ogus complexes and Kato complexes}

 We use Theorem \ref{prop:appA} to identify the Kato complexes with those defined via the method of Bloch and Ogus.
-Keep the assumptions as in the beginning: $X$ is a noetherian excellent {\it regular} scheme, $n$ is a positive integer invertible on $X$, and $\Z/n(q)$\,($q \in \bZ$) is the $q$-fold Tate twist of the \'etale sheaf $\Z/n$ on $X$ or $X$-schemes.
-Assume that $X$ is of pure dimension $d$, and that $Z \subset X$ is a closed subscheme.
-By the method of Bloch and Ogus \cite{Bloch-Ogus}, there is a niveau spectral sequence
+Keep the assumptions as in the beginning: $X$ is a noetherian excellent {\it regular} scheme, $n$ is a positive integer invertible on $X$, and $\L(q)$\,($q \in \bZ$) is the $q$-fold Tate twist of the \'etale sheaf $\L$ on $X$ or $X$-schemes.
+Assume that $X$ is has pure dimension $d < \infty$, and let $Z \subset X$ be a closed subscheme.
+For a non-negative integer $q \ge 0$, we define